 - Treasury Bond Market Composite

 - Stock Market Composite

 - Credit Market Composite

-Being a weekly growth index, it provides data with at most a 1-week lag, which is far more timely than the lag found on monthly economic indicators.
+Being a weekly growth index, it provides data with at most a 1-week lag, which is far timelier than the lag found on monthly economic indicators.
 Additionally, it is published on Thursday afternoons, a full 18 hours before the widely known ECRI Weekly Leading Index.

-Despite its obvious usefulness, the index is new and we also do not believe the 5 major categories in the WLEI may be broad enough to properly encapsulate all manner of recessions likely to be encountered into the future.
-For this we consult our monthly Short Leading Index, monthly Long Leading Index and various other recession models we have designed (see “Risk of U.S Recession.“) As such we expect additions to the 5 major components of the WLEI over time as our research uncovers additional useful weekly-only data.
+Despite its obvious usefulness, the index is new and we also do not believe the 6 major categories in the WLEI may be broad enough to properly encapsulate all manner of recessions likely to be encountered into the future.
+For this we consult our 23-factor US Monthly Leading Index (USMLEI) and various other recession models we have designed (see “Risk of U.S Recession.“) As such we expect additions to the 6 major components of the WLEI over time as our research uncovers additional useful weekly-only data.